JahnelGroup/challenges/todo-list/README.md

 ### Functional Requirements

+* Task List
-* Upon loading the app for the first time the user should be presented with a single empty task list.
+  * Upon loading the app for the first time the user should be presented with a single empty task list
+  * If the user refreshes the page then the entire task list is expected to be cleared
+* Create Task
   * When the user enters a task in the textbox and clicks the add button or hits the enter key it should get added to the list
+* Delete Task
-* The user should be presented with the ability to remove a task from the task list with a delete link or button
+  * The user should have the ability to remove a task from the task list with a delete link or button
+* Out-of-scope
   * The user does not need the ability to edit a task in this Phase
-* If the user refreshes the page then the entire task list should be cleared

 ### Non-functional Requirements
+* The app will be [client-side](https://en.wikipedia.org/wiki/Client-side) only and will not connect to any mid-tier or data store server
 * The app must be web based and rendered in a [web browser](https://en.wikipedia.org/wiki/Web_browser)
 * The app does not need to be [cross browser compatible](https://medium.com/@sarahelson81/what-is-cross-browser-compatibility-and-why-we-need-it-b41423c3501a)
 * The app does not need to be [responsive](https://medium.com/swlh/everything-you-need-to-know-about-responsive-web-design-54c2059a7e99)
-* The app will be client-side only and will not connect to any mid-tier or data store server
 * You do not need to use a [JavaScript Framework](https://raygun.com/blog/popular-javascript-frameworks/) but can if you want

 ## Phase II (Minimum Viable Product)

+Your goal is to enhance the product by adding features and providing persistent storage.
+Users visiting the site should be able to create, read, update and delete tasks that persist when the browser is closed and then reopened.

 ### Functional Requirements

+* Persistent Task List
+  * Changes to the Task List must be persisted between user visits
-* If the user checks the checkbox next to a task, the system will cross-out the task to mark it as completed
+  * If the user refreshes the page then the entire task list should be preserved
+  * It's expected that the application maintain one overall Task List, meaning every user visitng the site should interact with the same Task List
+* Edit Task
+  * The user should have the ability to edit a Task and save the changes
+  * During the editing process the user should be able to cancel the action
+* Complete Task
-* If the user clicks the delete link next to a task, that task will be removed from the list
+  * The user should have the ability to mark tasks as complete, the visibile indication that a task is complete should be a strike-through in the font of the Task.
-* If the user clicks the edit link next to a task, the task will become editable
+  * The user should have the ability un-mark a task as complete thereby removing the strike-through.
-* The user will be able to save their edit by hitting the enter key

 ### Non-Functional Requirements

-* TBD
+* The app must implement [persistent storage](https://en.wikipedia.org/wiki/Persistence_(computer_science)) (i.e., [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system)) to retain the [State](https://en.wikipedia.org/wiki/State_(computer_science)) of To-do Tasks
+* The app must implement a [server-side](https://en.wikipedia.org/wiki/Server-side) component that receives requests and processes them against the persistent storage

 ## Phase III